spinnaker/spinnaker/docs/commands.md

  * `--fingerprint`: Fingerprint of the public key
  * `--namespace`: The namespace the bucket and objects should be created in
  * `--no-validate`: (*Default*: `false`) Skip validation.
+ * `--private-key-passphrase`: (*Sensitive data* - user will be prompted on standard input) Passphrase used for the private key, if it is encrypted
  * `--region`: An Oracle region (e.g., us-phoenix-1)
  * `--ssh-private-key-file-path`: Path to the private key in PEM format
- * `--private-key-passphrase`: Passphrase used for the private key, if it is encrypted.
  * `--tenancy-id`: Provide the OCID of the Oracle Tenancy to use.
  * `--user-id`: Provide the OCID of the Oracle User you're authenticating as